scipdatabase/DRR_Disease_Prediction/README.md

 # DRR Disease Classification and Scoring Model
+## Introduction
+Dry Root Rot (DRR), caused by the fungal pathogen Macrophomina phaseolina, emerging as a global disease in chickpea leading to a significant yield loss and is worsened by drought conditions.
+Disease symptoms include brittle tap root, brown to black lesions on the roots, progressing to decay and devoid of lateral roots.
+Development of resistant cultivars and accurate assessment and identification of the disease is an important management strategy to overcome the disease.
+Various evaluation techniques including sick plot, sick pot and blotting paper technique are used to identify resistant cultivar and to the study the disease expression in chickpea.
+Among these methods, blotting paper technique stands out as a high- throughput technique for screening a large number of genotypes in a short span of time.
+However, the manual method of disease scoring followed for disease assessment is inaccurate, subjective to individual and prone to bias.
+Therefore, there is a pressing need for improving the accuracy through recent advancements in deep learning for augmentation and automation of images analysis for disease prediction.
+Here, we used two different architectures Xception and ViT to develop a deep learning model for early, non-invasive detection of DRR in chickpeas, providing a valuable tool for high-throughput
 ## Overview
 This model classifies chickpea root images captured by cameras, root scanners, and microscopes into the following categories:
 - **Control (Healthy)**